 It can be difficult to choose substrates for Bearded Dragons.
 There are so many different opinions where-ever you search, particularly on forums and Facebook groups.
-In this post we’ll go over a variety of different types of substrates for bearded dragons and help you decide which one (or ones) you want to use in your bearded dragons tank.

 What is a Substrate?

 If you’re new to the world of reptiles you may have heard the term substrate mentioned but aren’t really sure what it is.
 Well basically the term substrate is used to describe an underlying substance and in this case its the material used to cover the floor of a vivarium or terrarium.
 You may also hear substrate referred to as bedding.
 The types of substrates available are divided into two categories; loose or particle substrate and solid or non-particle substrate.
 Each has an array of options to choose from.

 Which Substrate Should I Use for My Bearded Dragon?

 This has to be one of the most commonly asked questions among bearded dragon owners.
 It has also been a long debated topic regarding which is best ….. particle or non-particle?.
 There are numerous forums where enthusiasts share their knowledge and experiences.
 This makes forums a great place to get some helpful information especially when starting out or if you’re unsure what type of substrate to use.
 In my opinion there is no one substrate fits all, and no right or wrong category.